Why Change? by Kevin McManus

 When I speak to groups on the topics of high performance and total workforce involvement, there is one question that I am asked more often than any other - what do we need to do to get others to change?
 In most cases, the people who ask this question represent a small group of people who really believe that these changes I am talking will make a difference, but they can't seem to get the rest of their co-workers to buy in to trying them.
 How can we make others change their behaviors and mental models?

 In short, you can't.
-After twenty plus years of trying, I have learned that there are essentially three things that can make someone change their beliefs and/or behavior - a crisis, the opportunity for significant pleasure if the change is made, or a systems change.
+After thirty plus years of trying, I have learned that there are essentially three things that can make someone change their beliefs and/or behavior - a crisis, the opportunity for significant pleasure if the change is made, or a systems change.
 The first two items represent a type of change that must come from within.
 The third type of change initiator can force behavior change, but the belief change must still follow when the individual sees the results from working within the new system.

 When I was working as an "official" industrial engineer (the words were in my title), I did not recognize the power that I had as a designer and installer of new systems.
 I had been taught that systems changes were intended to save the company money, to raise product quality levels, or both.
 Now, as an unofficial, but perhaps more passionate industrial engineer, I have learned that not only are system changes key to driving behavior change, and subsequently belief change, they are perhaps the most efficient means of achieving this goal.
 But perhaps words are not enough to convince you - let's look at some specific examples.